EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"ratio of height/depth for switching from Boussinesq to NSWE\"
+"ratio of height/depth for switching from Boussinesq to NSWE"

 LOWER BOUND